kevinslin/seed-tldr/vault/common.apropos.md

 `apropos -l {{regular_expression}}`

-- Search for pages that contain all of the expressions given:
+- Search for pages that contain all the expressions given:

 `apropos {{regular_expression_1}} -a {{regular_expression_2}} -a {{regular_expression_3}}`